This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 United States Air Force Joint Base Elmendorf-Richardson

-Several military sites in Alaska used asbestos throughout the facilities, which put military and civilian workers at risk for exposure.
-Elmendorf Air Force Base is one of these and it used a lot of asbestos in areas including vehicles and aircraft, electronics, insulation and other building materials, and in especially high quantities in the powerhouse on the base.
+Several military sites in Alaska used asbestos in buildings and facilities, putting military and civilian workers at risk for exposure.
+Elmendorf Air Force Base had asbestos in multiple areas, including vehicles and aircraft, electronics, insulation, and other building materials, and in especially high quantities in the power station on the base.